 Delayed until 2025, Universal’s Epic Universe and Super Nintendo World have certainly faced significant delays from the COVID-19 pandemic.
 However, if the corresponding lands in Universal Studios Japan are any indication, this park will be well worth the wait!

 What are you most looking forward to in 2022 and 2023?
-Let us – and thousands of other Disney fans – know in our Orlando Informer Community on Facebook.
-Be sure to follow Orlando Informer on Facebook, Twitter, and Instagram for the latest news, tips, and rumors at Universal Orlando, Walt Disney World, and other Orlando attractions.
+Let us – and 150,000+ of other Disney fans – know in our Orlando Informer Community on Facebook.
+Be sure to follow Orlando Informer on Facebook, Twitter, and Instagram for the latest news, tips, and more at Universal Orlando, Walt Disney World, and other Orlando attractions.